unfoldingWord-dev/Resource-Container/docs/structure.rst

 Identifier
 ----------

+.. note:: RC Identifers present a number of issues that are difficult to overcome.
+    Therefore this may be deprecated and a suggestion for nomenclature left in it's place.

 RCs are uniquely identified by a composition of :ref:`slug` s delimited by underscores.
 This composition is called the RC identifier.